Now Reading

 Let’s turn the clock back 179 years: in May 1845, the Saxon state government granted the Dresden watchmaker Ferdinand Adolph Lange a loan to set up a watchmaking school.
 He had been commissioned by the court clockmaker Gutkaes to set it up.
 At that time, the Ore Mountains and the Müglitz Valley in particular were in dire straits, the silver ore deposits had dried up, companies were trying to set up shop and people were starving.
 It would take years before a core of skilled labourers would be available to master this challenging undertaking, but gradually more and more master watchmakers and merchants settled in the small town of Glashütte.

 With the founding of the German Watchmaking School in 1878, Glashütte achieves an important milestone in becoming the most important centre of the German watchmaking industry.
 Within a few decades, precision pocket watches earn Glashütte a worldwide reputation.
 It is not until the First World War and the slowly ensuing triumph of the mechanical wristwatch that Glashütte comes under pressure, as it had missed out on industrial series production.
-The upswing of the 1930s associated with the race to catch up and the subsequent armaments production come to an abrupt end with the bombing – on the last day of the Second World War, 8 May 1945, of all days.
+The race to catch up and the subsequent armaments production come to an abrupt end with the bombing – on the last day of the Second World War, 8 May 1945, of all days.

 Credit © Archiv Deutsches Uhrenmuseum Glashütte